maab-osman/information-security-course/h3-hello-lab.md

 - Be careful with rm -r as it deletes everything with no undo!
 - SSH lets you connect to other computers remotely.
 - scp is for copying files between computers.
-- Use man or --help to learn what a command does.
 - History shows your past commands, and Ctrl + R helps you search them.
 - Important folders: /home/, /etc/, /media/, /var/log/.
 - sudo gives you admin powers.
 - Install software with sudo apt-get install packagename.
-- Remove stuff with sudo apt-get purge packagename.
-- You can play a game called Nethack in the terminal.

   Thoughts:
   - I have some experience with the command line but it was nice to refresh some concepts that I dont use on the daily .
   - Got to learn about the important directories but still don’t fully understand their practicality.

 Reference: Terokarvinen.com.
 (2020).
-Command Line Basics Revisited. [online] Available at: https://terokarvinen.com/2020/command-line-basics-revisited/ [Accessed 9 Sep.
+Command Line Basics Revisited. [online] Available at: https://terokarvinen.com/2020/command-line-basics-revisited/ [Accessed 6 Sep.
 2025].

 ---